Reduced arc schemes for Veronese embeddings and global Demazure modules: Global modules

+\begin{rem} It is not true that this surjection is always an isomorphism (as it was conjectured in earlier version of this preprint).
+The simplest counterexample is the module $R(V_\om, V_{2\om})$ for $\g = \msl_2$. \end{rem}

-We prove Conjecture \ref{global is isomorphic to fusion} for $W$'s being local Weyl modules below; the proof for $W$'s being Demazure modules of weights $l\om_i$ in types ADE is given in the next section.
-But first, we prove one more important corollary.
+However, for some global modules the local product is in fact isomorphic to the fusion product.
+Below we prove this property for $W$'s being local Weyl modules below; the proof for $W$'s being affine Demazure modules of weights $l\om_i$ in types ADE is given in the next section.
+The corresponding global modules have many nice properties: